Your Weak Ab Muscles Can Worsen Your Pain

 Tip: You can place your hands on your hips to help rock them upward in a posterior pelvic tilt.
 Try to increase the amount of time that you hold this exercise to improve your endurance and to help release the tightness in your quadriceps.

-This exercise should be done daily and when you experience discomfort when standing.
+This should be done daily and when you experience discomfort when standing.

 “I love the book and the exercises, they really have helped me lower my pain level. “